SoftInstigate/restheart-website/use-cases/integration.md

 <img src="/images/restheart-integration.svg" width="80%" height="auto" class="mx-auto d-block img-responsive" />

 {: .text-justify .mt-5 .mb-5}
-RESTHeart can be extended via *plugins* to implement additional Web Services and transform data to best fulfill the integration needs.
+RESTHeart can be extended via _plugins_ to implement additional Web Services and transform data to best fulfill the integration needs.
 Hooks can also be easily defined to trigger integration events.

 {: .text-justify .mt-5 .mb-5}
 RESTHeart provides a strong security module for authentication and authorization to put data access under control and threat protection at every layer.

-{: .text-justify .mt-5 .mb-5}
-To see an estimate of how much money you will save using RESTHeart for your integration project, go to the [RESTHeart ROI Calculator](../../editions#roi-calculator).

 {: .text-justify .mt-5 .mb-5}
 For a detailed description of setting up an API to MongoDB using RESTHeart see [Building Instant RESTFul API’s with MongoDB and RESTHeart](../../docs/setup).

 {: .text-justify .mt-5 .mb-5}
 For a detailed description of setting up an API to Amazon’s DocumentDB using RESTHeart see [How to Create a Web API for AWS DocumentDB (using RESTHeart)](https://medium.com/softinstigate-team/how-to-create-a-web-api-for-aws-documentdb-using-restheart-987921df3ced).